Food for thought: A diet review

 Moderation is the secret to success

-“Maintaining a healthy weight requires a life-long commitment,” Amin says.
-“And, the secret to long-term success is moderation.”
+Maintaining a healthy weight requires life-long healthy habits.
+And, the secret to long-term success is moderation and daily action.

 Then, stick to it!
 Your body will thank you.